 So it is no surprise that we get a lot of questions about the cloud.

 The issue of safety is something that gets asked a lot.
 After all, people want to know their data is safe when they’re handing it over to a third party.
-Also the GDPR means this is a legal responsibility.
+Also, the GDPR means this is a legal responsibility.

 Unfortunately, it is impossible to fully address this question, as there are a number of different cloud providers.
-Each of them provide a vast number different services and security measures.
+Each of them provides a vast number of different services and security measures.
 So, let’s take a more general approach to the security of the cloud and look at some of the main safety concerns people have with the cloud.

 Keeping your data safe in the cloud

 One of the major reasons people doubt the safety of the cloud is because they don’t understand how its security measures work.